 Future Realignment of West Lyon Station Road

 Due to certain constraints for gaining access to the northern end of the Butner Gateway on NC Hwy 56, the Town laid the groundwork to have West Lyon Station Road realigned.
 For the property across the road to be developed, access off NC Hwy 56 can only be gained at a point halfway between the I-85 South exit ramp and the railroad.
 It also may have been difficult to get NC DOT approval for that access point without the realignment.
 The realignment takes into consideration existing development, future traffic demands based on growth within Butner Gateway, and the future expansion of the NC Hwy 56 corridor.
 The Town worked with Kimley-Horn to develop the realignment design and acquire property and right-of-way.
 The realignment has been approved for funding through NC DOT.

 Ownership and maintenance of streets and right-of-ways are divided among three main entities within the Town: NC DOT, Town of Butner and Private streets (HOA or property owner maintained).
 Part of street ownership and maintenance is resurfacing the asphalt, repairing road damage (like potholes), repairing or replacing storm drainage pipes, and ditch repairs within the right-of-way.
-The following projects are scheduled to be completed this year: resurface East F Street from Central Avenue to 33rd Street; replace several storm drainage pipes that cross under F Street (prior to resurfacing the street); and, replacing the large pipe(s) between 28th and 29th Streets on East F Street with a large box culvert to help alleviate flooding in that area between East E and East F Streets.
+Weather permitting, the following projects are scheduled to be started on January 8th and completed within 120 days: resurface East F Street from Central Avenue to 33rd Street; replace several storm drainage pipes that cross under F Street (prior to resurfacing the street); and, replacing the large pipe(s) between 28th and 29th Streets on East F Street with a large box culvert to help alleviate flooding in that area between East E and East F Streets.